Crassula perforata (String of Buttons Plant) Care Indoors, Common Problems & Solutions

 Diseases

-String of Buttons Crassula perforata is prone to leaf spot disease which is common in overwet conditions coupled with poor air circulation.
-Improve ventilation to ensure that there is free air circulation for the plant at all times and water it from the bottom to avoid wetting the leaves.
+Crassula perforata is prone to leaf spot disease and powdery mildew which are common in overwet conditions coupled with poor air circulation.

 You liked it?
 Share on social media.